-PHOSPHORUS is also a wonderful homeopathic medicine for glaucoma with a red vision: :
+Homeopathic phosphorus for eyes is also a wonderful Remedy for glaucoma with a red vision: :

 Indicated for a green halo about the candlelight like Osmium.
 Letters appear red.
 Sensation as if everything was covered with a mist or veil, or something pulled tightly over eyes.
 The patient sees well by shading eyes with the hand.
 There is a fatigue of the eyes and head even without much use of the eyes.
 Degenerative changes in the eyes with soreness and curved lines are seen in old people.
-It is also a good drug for retinal trouble with lights and hallucination vision.
+Homeopathic Phosphorus for an eye is also a good drug for retinal trouble with lights and hallucination vision.
 Black points seem to float before the eyes.
-There may be an atrophy of the optic nerve and partial loss of vision from abuse of tobacco or a thrombosis of retinal vessels and degenerative changes in retinal cells.
+There may be atrophy of the optic nerve and partial loss of vision from abuse of tobacco or thrombosis of retinal vessels and degenerative changes in retinal cells.

-COMOCLADIA DENTATA is an excellent homeopathic medicine for glaucoma with a protrusion of eye:
+COMOCLADIA DENTATA is an excellent medicine for glaucoma cure by homeopathy with a protrusion of eye:

 It is to be considered when there are throbbing pains worse by heat.
 There is a ciliary neuralgia with the eyes feeling large and protruded, especially RIGHT, which is worse, near the warm stove.
 Sees only a glimmer of light with the left eye.
 Glaucoma, with a sense of fullness; eyeball feels too large.
 Eyes feel as if pressed outward.
 The motion of eyes aggravates.

-PHYSOSTIGMA – glaucoma homeopathic remedy with blindness and flashes of light:
+Physostigma for glaucoma – homeopathic remedy with blindness and flashes of light:

 PRUNUS SPINOSA – a homeopathic medicine useful for glaucoma with burning pain in right eye: